 ELIGIBILITY AND ENTRANCE

 Candidates for admission to the English Honors Program will apply in their Junior year, or when they have two semester remaining.
 If students plan on December graduation, they must complete 399 in the previous spring semester and 499 in the fall.
 A GPA of 3.5 in the major and 3.0 in non‑major courses will normally be required, though students deficient here may be accepted into the program on strong faculty recommendation.
 In general, however, the English Honors Program is designed for students whose serious interest in literature or communication and technology will normally have been demonstrated in written work by the time they apply.
 Candidates for admission in the Literature or Communication and Technology Track must email the following documents (Word docs or PDFs) to the Director of the Honors Program:

 STAGES OF THE PROGRAM

-In Literature, ENGL 499 requires the completion of a 25-50 page research paper.
-In Communications and Technology, students have a choice of completing a 25-50 page research paper, a multimodal project of equivalent intellectual scope and merit, or an appropriate combination of both these elements.
-In addition to the research paper, students are required to participate in an oral examination (lasting approximately one hour).
-During the oral exam, a three-person committee poses questions related to the Honors project.
+Oral Defense: As the final step in the Honors program, students are required to participate in an oral defense lasting approximately one hour.
+During the oral defense, a three-person committee poses questions related to the Honors project.
 The committee will have received and reviewed the project in advance of the exam.
 The specific structure of this exam will be determined by individual advisers: for example, it might be that in some cases a list of possible discussion topics will be provided in advance of the exam; or that committee members will submit questions to the adviser.

 Note: English 499 may be counted as an English elective in the major.
 A record of English Honors appears only on the student’s transcript, not on the UMBC diploma.

 THE HONORS PROGRAM IN CREATIVE WRITING